College of Engineering Chengannur: National Service Scheme

 NSS CEC now consists of 3 units with a maximum volunteer strength of 300, in which each student embraces the idea of everyone belonging to the same family.

-Over the years the college has made a benchmark for units across the state due to its commendable coordination and activities conducted.
-Such activities include the successful hosting of stem cell donation camps, blood donation camps, medical camps, etc., where students were made aware of the topics and have volunteered their assistance.
-The link between our student volunteers was well demonstrated in the programme 'Sahapadikk Oru Veedu' in which they formed an entente to rebuild home for their fellow colleague who lost his home in 2018 flood.

-Another great example of our unity and willingness for service was showcased by the involvement during relief operations of 2018-19 floods.
-Students with no prior training to handle such situations coordinated despite their drawbacks and successfully helped to transform the college into a relief camp, thus saving hundreds of lives.
-The activities of the units extend to much more than activities held during a crisis.

 Each year volunteers take part in 'Punarjani', the event where they aid community service centers such as hospitals in repairing damaged machinery and extend their assistance in whatever ways possible.
 The social commitments of our volunteers are evident from the Friday food serving programme at District hospital Chengannur to provide food for those in need.
 As directed by the Cell the three units conduct campus programmes exploring the talents in youth, awareness sessions brushing up their knowledge and community programmes that improvise their social skills.
 The units also extend their aid in helping with the internal duties of the college such as active participation during admission procedures and campus cleaning programmes.
 Our vivid spirit is not only seen in such commitments.
 The college hosts a plethora of talents whose skills are displayed in a variety of cultural events such as flash mobs, street plays on relevant topics, etc. We successfully hosted the second edition of UYILO, a techno-cultural fest with astounding feedback and plans to conduct further editions of the same in the years to come.
 The units have shown their active participation in almost every aspect pertaining to social and cultural welfare, and as the years progress it sets on reaching more milestones and prove to be an exemplary model for both its own volunteers and those outside.